openforis/sepal-doc/docs/source/workflows/area_estimation.rst

            lc -> nf;
         }

-When creating your own decision tree, be sure to specify if your classification scheme was derived from a template, including the IPCC (Intergovernmental Panel on Climate Change) land-use categories, CLC (CORINE land cover), or LUCAS (land cover and land use, landscape).
+When creating your own decision tree, be sure to specify if your classification scheme was derived from a template, including the Intergovernmental Panel on Climate Change (IPCC) land-use categories, CORINE land cover (CLC), or land cover and land use, landscape (LUCAS).

 -   If applicable, your classification scheme should be consistent with the national land cover and land use definitions.
 -   In cases where the classification scheme definition is different from the national definition, you will need to provide a reason.

-Create a detailed definition for each land cover and land use and change class included in the classification scheme.
+Create a detailed definition for each land cover and land use change class included in the classification scheme.
 We recommend you include measurable thresholds.

 Our classification will take place in Brazil, in an area of the Amazon rainforest undergoing deforestation.

--   We'll define Forest as an area with over 70% tree cover. ii.
-We'll define Non-forest as areas with less than 70% tree cover.
+-   We'll define Forest as an area containing more than 70% of tree cover. ii.
+We'll define Non-forest as areas with less than 70% of tree cover.
 This will capture urban areas, water, and agricultural fields.

 -   For creating your own classifications, here's some things to keep in mind: